IbrahimAllison/employee-tracker-sql/README.md

 Instructional team

-## Link to the Deployed Application
+## Link to the Walkthrough Video
-The application is deployed to

-Screenshot of the Deployed Application
+Here is the link to the application's walkthrough video: https://drive.google.com/file/d/16XUv0EmO4E-KS5jFcLnILLbgmRBXB5gA/view?usp=sharing